How to develop guitar technique

 Guitar technique is part of the constant coordination we utilise, to learn how to play sounds on the guitar.
 You may develop technique by repeating mechanical movements, or you may develop technique by placing fingers on frets and strings, as a consequence of the sound you hear in your head.

 The difference between one approach and another, can be that of avoiding boredom, pain and frustration.
 It just makes true sense, to put your fingers in a place, because you can hear the sound in your head and not only guess where the sound is, by visual cues.

 No it isn’t.
 It is actually easier, and more satisfying, to play the guitar this way.
 But, you must dive into the world of singing.
-Don ´t worry, we all can sing.
+Do not worry, we all can sing.
 It does not matter if you sing totally in tune.
 The rule is, if you can sing it, you can play it.
-If you can not sing it, you will be a slave to unnecessary repetition.
+If you cannot sing it, you will be a slave to unnecessary repetition.